-1-Assistant Recorder.
+1-ASSISTANT RECORDER.

-Upon arrival on board in the morning, make certain that a sufficient number of unused data sheets (60) are in the data clipboard along with sharpened pencils.
+Upon arrival on board in the morning, make certain that a sufficient number of unused data sheets (50) are in the data clipboard along with sharpened pencils.

-When the catch boat returns to the research vessel with captured turtles: help unload turtles making sure that recaptures go forward, new turtles remain near the stern, and listen for any remarks that eventually should be recorded on the data sheets.
+When the catch boat returns to the research vessel with captured turtles: help unload turtles making sure that recaptures go to the front row, new turtles to the right side and listen for any remarks that eventually should be recorded on the data sheets.
 Also check that Assistant tagger 2 is checking for PIT tags in turtles without external tags.
-As instructed by the recorder, look up the histories of tagged turtles to determine whether we already have a genetic sample for them.
+Look up the histories of tagged turtles to determine whether we already have a genetic sample for them.
 Mark the plastron of recaptured turtles with the types of samples that are needed using a waterproof marker.